2020 Paris municipal election: Arrondissements

 Control of Paris' twenty arrondissements were also decided in the election.
 At the last election, ten were won by the Socialist Party, nine by the UMP and one by EELV.
+Paris Centre was contested for the first time, which is formed by the 1st arrondissement of Paris, 2nd arrondissement of Paris, 3rd arrondissement of Paris, and the 4th arrondissement of Paris.